tobiasjdcolvin/Full-Stack-Clicker/README.md

     3. If done correctly, you should see `[initandlisten] waiting for connections`.
 8. Run `node server.js` within the **backend** directory.
 9. Copy and paste the ip you got from starting the node server into your browser, this should bring you to index.html, which is the login page.
-10. You can initially login with the usernames "Dracian", "Tobinski", or "Slurricane" for testing.
+10. You can initially login with the username "pointcollector" and email "pointcollector@gmail.com" for testing.
 Feel free to register and login with new usernames, this will add users to your local database.
 11. Monitor the database frequently and carefully using **mongosh** if you are working with it.
 To do this, after you start up the database, run `mongosh mongodb://127.0.0.1/russ_clicker_db`.
 Additionally once you are in **mongosh**, `db.getCollection('userobjs').deleteMany({})` to delete all user documents in the userobjs collection is useful, `db.getCollection('userobjs').countDocuments()` for counting how many documents are in the userobjs collection is also useful.

 ## How To Contribute (For My Teammates):